 Residency - Important Information

 It is important for parents / guardians to know that the laws of the State of California require parent(s) / guardian(s) be current residents within the boundaries of the public school district they want their children to attend.
-Exception: Tinsley (VTP) program students are required to be current residents within the boundaries of the Ravenswood City School District (RCSD).
+Tinsley/VTP program students are required to be current residents within the boundaries of the Ravenswood City School District, also known as RCSD.

 Residency for Public School Districts

 A student whose parent/guardian currently resides within the Palo Alto Unified School District (PAUSD) boundaries is qualified to attend PAUSD schools.
-Exception: Tinsley (VTP) program students must currently reside within the boundaries of the Ravenswood City School District (RCSD).
+Tinsley/VTP program students are required to be current residents within the boundaries of the Ravenswood City School District, also known as RCSD.